LUCIT-Systems-and-Development/unicorn-fy/SECURITY.md

   * [Comments on this Policy](#comments-on-this-policy)

 ## Reporting a Bug

-`LUCIT System and Development` takes all security bugs in `unicorn-fy` seriously.
+`LUCIT Systems and Development` takes all security bugs in `unicorn-fy` seriously.
 Thank you for improving the security of `unicorn-fy`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.